jefflowe-tech/Dynamic-Systems-Framework/README.md

 The framework is dynamic because it does not assume a single path to understanding.
 Different situations may require different perspectives, frameworks, or methods of analysis.
 Understanding emerges through movement, validation, and adaptation rather than rigid adherence to a predefined process.

 While technology remains a primary application, the framework is intended to be portable across domains and adaptable to any system where understanding, learning, decision-making, or problem-solving are required.
+# Framework Evolution

+The Dynamic Systems Framework originally began as the Dynamic Zero Trust Framework and focused primarily on Zero Trust architecture, identity, and secure access technologies.

+Over time, recurring patterns emerged that extended beyond technology.
+These observations revealed broader principles involving pattern recognition, relationships, behavior, validation, adaptation, and learning.

+As a result, the framework evolved into the Dynamic Systems Framework to better reflect its application across technology, projects, learning, documentation, troubleshooting, architecture, and personal relationships.

 # Dynamic Framework

 A collection of reusable frameworks for understanding, designing, validating, troubleshooting, and improving complex systems.